Welcome to Mindful Journey Center

 What to Expect

-Our goal at Mindful Journey Center is to provide a person-centered environment where individuals, couple and families feel in a safe place where they can resolve the issues that brought them to services.
+Our goal at Mindful Journey Center is to provide a person-centered environment where individuals, couples and families feel in a safe place where they can resolve the issues that brought them to services.

 We provided person-centered services where the following can be expected: